 Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
-To do so, you can take the Ready action on your turn so that you can act later in the round using your reaction.
+To do so, you can take the Ready action on your turn, which lets you act using your reaction before the start of your next turn.